-There are various types of buildings, classified based on several criteria such as size, function, construction, style, design, etc.
+There are various types of buildings that are classified based on several criteria such as size, function, construction, style, design, etc.

 However, the International Building Code (IBC 2018) and the Uniform Building Code (UBC) classify buildings based on use & occupancy.

 The criteria from IBC and UBC are rational because they govern the design and construction of structures, each building represents different levels of risk and adjacent properties.